CopterExpress/clover/docs/en/seeding_drone.md

 ## Programming

-In order for the mission to be achieavable in the best way and within our reach, we were required to utilize the threading in python.
+In order for the mission to be achieavable in the best way and within our reach, we were required to utilize the threading in Python.

 Simple mission code.